 - Practical Techniques in Molecular and Cellular Biology

 In your third year, you will study Advanced Studies in Biomedical Health (45-Credits), Advanced Studies in Human Biology (45-Credits) and a Research Dissertation (30-Credits) in Applied Biomedical Health.

 Advanced Studies in Applied Biomedical Health

 Advanced Studies in Applied Biomedical Health will provide in-depth knowledge and critical understanding of the diagnostics, treatment and monitoring of selected disorders and diseases of the human body from an immunological and genetic perspective.
 A strand on blood and haematology will provide the theoretical and applied knowledge of the diagnosis and management of some benign and malignant blood disorders.
 Exercise and chronic disease will be the final theoretical component at level H through which students will gain a critical and mechanistic understanding of the efficacy of physical activity in the prevention and treatment of chronic diseases.
-A scientific communication and professional development strand is also incorporated into this advanced course to prepare students for future vocations in biomedicine, scientific research or postgraduate study.
+A scientific communication and professional development strand is also incorporated into this advanced course to prepare students for future vocations in health, the sciences, biomedicine, research or postgraduate study.
 Students will have two specialist seminar options to choose from a selection, in order that they can specialise in areas which interest them.

 - Immunological and Genetic Diagnostics of Chronic Disease